singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     aliases:
       python: python

-And then you would install the lmod file and container as follows:
+And then you would install the module file and container as follows:

 .. code-block:: console